iodigital-com/io-technology/data/blog/how-do-i-build-a-component-library/front-end-framework-storybook.md

 My personal preference for building robust web applications is React.js.
 React.js has the features, backing and support I’m looking for in a front-end framework.
 You might, however, be surprised to learn that I don’t actually like React.js to build component libraries.

 The downside with picking a framework like React.js/Vue.js/[Svelte](https://svelte.dev/)/[insert framework here] for a component library is that it’s hard to introduce it in a large company.
 While a company might use React.js for their newly chosen tech stack, they most likely still have a few [Angular.js](https://angularjs.org/) or vanilla applications that you want to support too.
 Even if they don’t, in a few years the company might decide to move to the new latest and greatest framework.
 Migrating your component library to this new framework is very costly and will most likely not happen.
 Because of this, your component library will most likely be labelled as ‘legacy’.
-I go more in-depth into this phenomenon in my article [The infinite legacy cycle in front-end](https://techhub.iodigital.com/articles/the-infinite-legacy-cycle-in-front-end).
+I go more in-depth into this phenomenon in my article [The infinite legacy cycle in front-end](/articles/the-infinite-legacy-cycle-in-front-end).

 So how do you best prevent this from happening?
 For me, the perfect solutions are [Web Components](https://www.webcomponents.org/).
 Web Components is a suite of different technologies allowing you to create reusable custom elements — with their functionality encapsulated away from the rest of your code — and utilize them in your web apps.
 At least, that’s what [MDN](https://developer.mozilla.org/en-US/docs/Web/Web_Components) says.
-Simplified, Web Components are browser-native components that offer similar functionality as many front-end framework.
+Simplified, Web Components are browser-native components that offer similar functionality as many front-end framewors.
 An interesting concept, however, is the usage of the Shadow DOM.
 To learn more, head over to the [MDN docs](https://developer.mozilla.org/en-US/docs/Web/Web_Components).

 ### So native Web Components?